aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/net/ocr-optimization/prepare-rectangles/_index.md

 }
 ```

-## Step 3: Recognize Image with Recognition Settings
+### Step 3: Recognize Image with Recognition Settings (Alternative Approach)

-In this step, we'll showcase an alternative method using RecognitionSettings for image recognition:
+If you prefer using `RecognitionSettings`, you can achieve the same result with a slightly different API call.

-### 3.1 Define Recognition Settings
+#### 3.1 Define recognition settings

 ```csharp
 RecognitionResult result = api.RecognizeImage(dataDir + "sample.png", new RecognitionSettings